 You may be that prospective student who is afraid to acknowledge you’re not that familiar with online learning.
-Even though “everyone is doing it,” especially during the COVID-19 pandemic, it doesn’t mean that you have personally experienced virtual learning – at least not as an adult student.
+Even though it has become increasingly popular, especially during the COVID-19 pandemic, it doesn’t mean that you have personally experienced virtual learning.
 And, no, those Zoom classes for your kids don’t count!
-If you are finally thinking about going back to school and want the flexibility of learning online, it’s fair (and smart) to ask, “How do online classes work?”
+If you are finally thinking about going back to school and want the flexibility of learning online, it’s smart to ask, “How do online classes work?”

 We’ll answer that question by answering 10 others that will make you better informed about distance learning, provide tips for taking online classes, and give strategies for successful online learning.

-The straightforward answer is, “No.” It’s true that classes moved online during COVID may not have the structure and rigor of a professional online college course, but courses designed specifically for distance learning as part of an accredited online degree program will require just as much effort and time as traditional courses.
-While the workload may vary somewhat based on the level of course you are taking (i.e. bachelor vs master’s), as well as the number of courses you are taking and the degree program itself, online learners can expect to spend between 12-20 or more hours per week on coursework.
+The straightforward answer is, no. Indeed, classes moved online during COVID may not have the structure and rigor of a professional online college course, but courses designed specifically for distance learning as part of an accredited online degree program will require just as much effort and time as traditional courses.
+While the workload may vary somewhat based on the level, of course, you are taking (i.e. bachelor vs master’s), as well as the number of courses you are taking and the degree program itself, online learners can expect to spend between 12-20 or more hours per week on coursework.
 A good average is to allot four study hours for each credit hour you are taking, then adjust as you get a feel for the specific course.

 Synchronous learning, on the other hand, has students logging in at a specific time to view a live lecture and sometimes participate remotely in class discussion using videoconferencing technology such as Zoom.
 Some programs use a combination of synchronous and asynchronous; others are fully one or the other.
 Either way, you’ll want to know going in if your courses are part of an accredited online degree program.

-While the majority of online programs do not require visits to campus, some may.
+While the majority of online programs do not require campus visits, some may.
 Depending on the type of program you choose, there may be clinical portions that must be completed in person.
 Group projects and outside study groups are sometimes required in other degree programs also.
-The truth is, there are a variety of flexible learning options, so be sure to check each program’s format and requirements to find the one that matches your needs.
+The truth is, there are a variety of flexible learning options, and our enrollment managers are here to answer any questions you have about each program’s format and requirements so you can find the one that matches your needs.

-4. How long is each course, and how long will it take me to complete my degree?
+How long does it take to complete my degree?

 Some universities still extend courses over an entire semester.
 However, many universities are now starting to break their courses into 8-week terms as Ottawa University has been doing.
 These 8 weeks terms cover the same material in a shorter time (thus accounting for the number of study hours required per course mentioned above).

 The discussion board is your primary source of contact for both professors and fellow students.
 However, many programs encourage additional forms of communication, depending on your comfort level.
 These can include email, FaceTime, social media, remote study groups, or even in-person meetings if you live close to campus.
-Any networking, support and insights you can garner from your professional peers is definitely worth the investment.
+Any networking, support, and insights you can garner from your professional peers are definitely worth the investment.

 One of the misconceptions of online learning is that, since you don’t see anyone face-to-face, you are on your own.
 Be assured, that is not the case.
 Ottawa University has admissions, academic, and financial advisors available to ensure your needs are met in each of those areas.
 Ottawa University has tutoring services available for additional academic assistance.
 Our professors are also more than happy to answer any questions you have and give you extra assistance if needed.
 The important thing is to ASK!

-9. Is it feasible to work full-time and still take courses online?
+Can I work full-time and take courses online?